opensearch-project/documentation-website/_search-plugins/concurrent-segment-search.md

 #### OPTION 2: Enable with an environment variable

 As an alternative to directly modifying `config/jvm.options`, you can define the properties by using an environment variable.
-This can be done in a single command when you start OpenSearch or by defining the variable with `export`.
+This can be done using a single command when you start OpenSearch or by defining the variable with `export`.

 To add these flags inline when starting OpenSearch, run the following command: